matrix-org/synapse/docs/consent_tracking.md

    `consent_uri` in the server notice.)

-Blocking users from using the server until they agree to the policy
+Blocking users from using the server until they confirm to have read the policy
 -------------------------------------------------------------------

-Synapse can be configured to block any attempts to join rooms or send messages until the user has given their agreement to the policy.
+Synapse can be configured to block any attempts to join rooms or send messages until the user has given their confirmation to have read the policy.
 (Joining the server notices room is exempted from this).

 To enable this, add `block_events_error` under `user_consent`.
 For example: